MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-get-the-desktop.md

 * **Automatic updates** - Windows downloads the latest version automatically in the background as soon as it's available, so your version will always be up-to-date.
 * **Smaller downloads** - The **Microsoft Store** ensures only components that have changed in each update are downloaded to your machine, resulting in smaller downloads for each update.
-* **Admin privilege is not required** - when you download the MSI directly and install, you must be an administrator for the installation to complete successfully.
+* **Admin privilege is not required** - when you download the package directly and install, you must be an administrator for the installation to complete successfully.
 When you get **Power BI Desktop** from the Microsoft Store, admin privilege is *not* required.
 * **IT roll-out enabled** - the **Microsoft Store** version can more easily be deployed, or *rolled-out*, to everyone in your organization, and can make **Power BI Desktop** available through the **Microsoft Store for Business**.
 * **Language detection** - the **Microsoft Store** version includes all supported languages, and checks which language is being used on the computer each time it is launched.
 This also affects the localization of models created in **Power BI Desktop**; for example, built-in date hierarchies will match the language that **Power BI Desktop** was using when the .pbix file was created.

 There are a few consideration and limitations for installing **Power BI Desktop** from the Microsoft Store, which include the following:

 * If you use the SAP connector, you may need to move your SAP driver files to the *Windows\System32* folder.
-* Installing **Power BI Desktop** from the Microsoft Store doesn't copy user settings from the MSI version.
+* Installing **Power BI Desktop** from the Microsoft Store doesn't copy user settings from the .exe version.
 You might have to reconnect to your recent datasources and re-enter your data source credentials.

 > [!NOTE]
 > Installing the downloaded (MSI) version, and the **Microsoft Store** version of **Power BI Desktop** on the same computer (sometimes referred to as a *side-by-side* installation) is not supported.
 You should manually uninstall **Power BI Desktop** before downloading it from the **Microsoft Store**